Special routes of U.S. Route 421

 Several special routes of U.S. Route 421 exist.
 In order from south to north they are as follows.

 Existing

 Wilmington truck route

-U.S. Route 421 Truck (US 421 Truck), established on March 2009, is a truck route along Front Street from US 421 (Burnett Boulevard) to the Cape Fear Memorial Bridge.
+U.S. Route 421 Truck (US 421 Truck), established in March 2009, is a truck route along Front Street from US 421 (Burnett Boulevard) to the Cape Fear Memorial Bridge.

 Sanford business loop

 U.S. Route 421 Business (US 421 Bus) is a 9.9 mi multi-lane business loop along Horner Boulevard, through downtown Sanford.
 Approved by AASHTO on May 3, 2013, its official establishment is dependent on the completion of the Sanford bypass, which mainline US 421 will be rerouted along, sharing with already established NC 87 Bypass.

 North Wilkesboro business loop

-U.S. Route 421 Business (US 421 Bus) was established on November, 1969 as a renumbering of all US 421A and part of mainline US 421.
+U.S. Route 421 Business (US 421 Bus) was established in November 1969 as a renumbering of all US 421A and part of mainline US 421.
 The 6.2 mi route begins along Statesville Avenue heading into downtown North Wilkesboro, where it follows along Main Street, 6th Street, and D Street.
 It reconnects with mainline US 421 in Wilkesboro.